sarahciston/shequalifies/posts/field2-dataIds.md

 </div>

-## 2. dark susveillance, alternate media, less valued systems already in progress
+## 2. dark susveillance, disregarded forms

 Resistance to data colonialism, or surveillance broadly, also has its historical antecedents in the resistance practices of enslaved people, argues Simone Browne.
-She groups the labels **...**
+She finds oppositional energy for another way of being by looking to "black epistemologies of contending with antiblack surveillance, where the tools of social control in plantation surveillance or lantern laws in city spaces and beyond were appropriated, co-opted, repurposed, and challenged in order to facilitate survival and escape" (22).
+She details examples of enslaved and formerly enslaved people evading these systems by passing, disguise, alternate communication networks, literacy, and more; and she argues that this group of strategies, which she terms "dark sousveillance [...] also provides a way to frame how the contemporary surveillance of the racial body might be contended with" (24).

 **non mediated/nonwhateverable forms, womens forms and dark susveillance**

 Lupton suggests that the worry of dataveillance acquiring 'too much' knowledge obfuscates the problems of innacurate and missing information, or the socio-economic disadvantages of data invisibility (125).
 However, in one counter-example, Nabil Hassein (2017) argues against improving the bias of facial recognition technologies, as this technology is so frequently used for law enforcement, which has been shown to unfairly uphold white supremacist anti-Black oppression: "Why should we desire our faces to be legible for efficient automated processing by systems of their design?" ([Hassein, "Against Black Inclusion in Facial Recognition"](https://digitaltalkingdrum.com/2017/08/15/against-black-inclusion-in-facial-recognition/))

-def souveillance, as critique as praxis, historical and contemporary
->“Dark sousveillance, then, plots imaginaries that are oppositional and that are hopeful for another way of being.
-Dark sousveillance is a site of critique, as it speaks to black epistemologies of contending with antiblack surveillance, where the tools of social control in plantation surveillance or lantern laws in city spaces and beyond were appropriated, co-opted, repurposed, and challenged in order to facilitate survival and escape. [...]
-Dark sousveillance is also a reading praxis for examining surveillance that allows for a questioning of how certain surveillance technologies installed during slavery to monitor and track blackness as property (for example, branding, the one-drop rule, quantitative plantation records that listed enslaved people alongside livestock and crops, slave passes, slave patrols, and runaway notices) anticipate the contemporary surveillance of racialized subjects, and it also provides a way to frame how the contemporary surveillance of the racial body might be contended with” (S Browne 2015, 22–24)

 Early women's life writing was more daily and embodied (109) "Where men followed meandering minds or put themselves in the mind of Christ, medieval and early modern English women's 'being in and becoming with' was situated in the social spaces of the home and materiality of bodies" (Wernimont 2018, 109).